-- Ensure you're working with proper adaptive equipment: There are a number of different devices available to drivers with disabilities.
+- Ensure you’re working with proper adaptive equipment: Several different devices are available to drivers with disabilities.
 These include hand controls, electronic driving aids, transfer seats, and more.
-Work closely with an adaptive driving specialist to make sure you've installed the equipment that works best for you.
-When choosing adaptive equipment, consider your needs in the present as well as any needs you may have in the future.
+Work closely with an adaptive driving specialist to make sure you’ve installed the equipment that works best for you.
+When choosing adaptive equipment, consider your needs in the present and any needs you may have in the future.

 - Reduce distractions: Avoid the temptation to text and drive, talk on the phone, or otherwise engage in distracted driving.
 Driving is dangerous even when done perfectly; give it your full attention.

-- Be comfortable while driving: You shouldn't feel awkward or uncomfortable when you're driving.
-Make sure that the equipment you use has a proper fit and that you're entirely comfortable while driving.
+- Be comfortable while driving: You shouldn’t feel awkward or uncomfortable when you’re driving.
+Ensure that the equipment you use has a proper fit and that you’re entirely comfortable while driving.

 - Follow the rules of the road: Remember to follow the speed limit, observe stop and yield signs, and give right of way when needed.
 Simply following traffic laws can help you become much safer on the road.

-- Always use equipment properly and remember to use security features: Use your vehicle and adaptive equipment as it was intended and always be sure to use available safety features.
-For example, you might need to remember to properly secure your wheelchair when you enter your vehicle.
+- Always use equipment properly and remember to use security features: Use your vehicle and adaptive equipment as intended, and always be sure to use available safety features.
+For example, you might need to remember to secure your wheelchair when you enter your vehicle properly.

 - Drive when you’re safest: If you’re challenged by driving at night or in inclement weather, consider avoiding driving in these conditions.
 Instead, choose to run errands or set appointments when you know you’ll be alert, able to see well, and ready to drive safely.

-- Research medications: If you're trying out a new medication, be sure to ask your doctor and pharmacist about how it may effect your ability to drive.
-Some medications can cause drowsiness or interfere with your concentration and you should use caution before you know how the use of the drug will effect you.
+- Research medications: If you’re trying out a new medication, be sure to ask your doctor and pharmacist about how it may affect your ability to drive.
+Some medications can cause drowsiness or interfere with your concentration, and you should use caution before you know how the use of the drug will affect you.